-For-profit entities (including but not limited to sole-proprietorships, partnerships, limited liability companies and corporations), non-profit organizations, state and local government entities, Native American Tribes and educational institutions are eligible to apply to operate MBDA Business Centers.
+For-profit entities (including but not limited to sole-proprietorships, partnerships, limited liability companies and corporations), non-profit organizations, state and local government entities, Native American Tribes and educational institutions are eligible to apply to operate the MBDA Business Consulting Project.

-Successful applicants will possess experience in assisting minority firms in obtaining large scale contracts/procurements and financing awards; accessing established supply chains; educating and assisting minority firms in joint ventures, teaming arrangements, mergers and acquisitions; minority business advocacy; and, facilitating entry and large scale transactions in global markets.
-It is also anticipated that the mission of successful applicant organizations will align with both the mission of MBDA and the MBDA Business Center program objectives.
+Successful applicants will possess experience in assisting minority firms in obtaining large scale contracts/procurements and financing awards; accessing established supply chains; educating and assisting minority firms in joint ventures, teaming arrangements, mergers and acquisitions; minority business advocacy; and facilitating entry and large scale transactions in global markets.
+It is also anticipated that the mission of successful applicant organizations will align with both the mission of MBDA and the MBDA Business Consulting Project objectives.

-B. Cost Sharing or Matching Requirement
+B. Non-Federal Cost Share or Matching Requirement

-"Cost sharing or matching" is the portion of project costs not paid by Federal funds; these costs are provided by the Center operator or Center as direct or in-kind contributions.
-These costs are not borne by the Federal Government, or other federal awards or grants unless allowed by statute.
-Beyond the required generation of program income, applicants may contribute additional non-federal cost share to the award by one or more of the following methods: (1) applicant cash contributions; (2) applicant in-kind (i.e., non-cash) contributions; or (3) third-party cash or in-kind contributions (including a state or local grant or other form of support for the project).
-All cost sharing or matching must be consistent with the requirements of 2 CFR §200.306.
+"Non-federal cost share" is the portion of the total costs provided by the Project operator or Project as direct or in-kind contributions.
+These costs are not borne by the Federal Government, or other federal awards or grants unless allowed by statue.
+Beyond the required Project generation of income (see below), applicants may contribute additional non-federal cost share to the award by one or more of the following methods: (1) applicant cash contributions; (2) applicant in-kind (i.e., non-cash) contributions; or (3) third-party cash or in-kind contributions (including a state or local grant or other form of support for the Project).
+All cost sharing or matching must be consistent with the requirements of 2 CFR § 200.306.

-Each Center shall have a minimum of 33% (of estimated total) non-federal cost share under the MBDA Business Center program (see Appendix A: Funding Availability by Center Location.)
-Additionally, cost sharing or matching through the generation of "program income" is mandatory.
+The Project shall have a minimum of 20% (of estimated total) non-federal cost share under this Announcement (see Appendix A: Funding Availability).
+Additionally, non-federal cost sharing through the generation of "Project income" is mandatory.
 Applicants may propose non-federal cost share beyond the minimum requirement.
-Applicants who propose non-federal cost share in excess of the minimum 33% will receive bonus points under the competitive evaluation process (see Section V-3.Bonus Points - Non-Federal Cost Share in Excess Minimum).
+Applicants who propose non-federal cost share in excess of the minimum 20% will receive bonus points under the competitive evaluation process (see Section V-C.3.Bonus Points - Non Federal Cost Share in Excess Minimum).

-The Center program is a fee-for-service program and the Center operator is required to generate "program income" through the collection of client fees, membership fees, success fees and/or other fee structures proposed by the applicant.
-All proposed fee structures must be acceptable to MBDA, approved by the Grants Officer, and consistent with the requirements for cost sharing and matching in 2 CFR §200.306.
-Program income identified by the applicant in the applicant's proposed budget and approved by the Grants Officer must be applied directly to the Center's non-federal cost share and must be used in furtherance of program objectives.
-In addition, for each funding period under the award, the Center operator will be required to contribute cash or another acceptable form of non-federal cost share to the award to compensate for uncollected program income that was included in the approved Center budget.
+The Project is a fee-for-service and the Project operator is required to generate "Project income" through the collection of client fees, membership fees, success fees and/or other fee structures proposed by the applicant.
+All proposed fee structures must be acceptable to MBDA and approved by the Grants Officer, and consistent with the requirements for cost sharing and matching in 2 CFR § 200.306.
+Project income identified by the applicant in the Project's proposed budget and approved by the Grants Officer must be applied directly to the award's non-federal cost share and must be used in furtherance of Project objectives.
+In addition, for each funding period under the award, the Project operator will be required to contribute cash or another acceptable form of non-federal cost share to the award to compensate for uncollected Project income that was included in the approved Project budget.

-If the Center generates more program income during a funding period than is allocated to the award's non-federal cost share for such funding period, the excess program income must be used by the Center operator in furtherance of eligible Center objectives.
-Subject to written approval by the Grants Officer, program income generated by the Center that cannot be expended during the funding period in which it is earned may be carried forward by the Center operator for one year and expended only in furtherance of program objectives in the award's next subsequent funding period.
+If the Project generates more Project income during a funding period than is allocated to the award's non-federal cost share for such funding period, the excess Project income must be used by the Project operator in furtherance of eligible Project objectives.
+Subject to written approval by the Grants Officer, Project income generated by the Project that cannot be expended during the funding period in which it is earned may be carried forward by the Project operator for one year only to be expended in furtherance of Project objectives in the award's next subsequent funding period.